ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-14-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 ---
 layout: post
 ---

-This series of blog posts is based on gamozo  FuzzWeek, I wrote this series because I was taking notes for his videos step by step so I thought it would be useful to share it with the community for people who struggle to watch long videos like me and try to simplify his content.
+This series of blog posts is based on @gamozolabs FuzzWeek, I wrote this series because I was taking notes for his videos step by step so I thought it would be useful to share it with the community for people who struggle to watch long videos like me and try to simplify his content.

-if you don't know his channel which I don't think so if you are here for Fuzzing, you will find really cool stuff about fuzzing, emulation, hypervisors, and exploitation, I think his content is really better than a lot of 4 digits $ trainings in big conferences.
+if you don’t know his channel which I don’t think so if you are here for Fuzzing, you will find really cool stuff about fuzzing, emulation, hypervisors, and exploitation, I think his content is really better than a lot of 4 digits $ trainings in big conferences.

-so let's start Day1.
+You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-we started with some motivation that security research is about continuously failing like when you get a target that's too hard or you can't find any bugs or you don't have a way of emulating the target or you can't get the coverage or AFL doesn't work on it or it uses a custom compiler that you can't use existing instrumentation so it is okay to fail.
+To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Take a look at the source for this post to get an idea about how it works.

-in this series, he wanted to show how it easy to write your own fuzzer  and how you don't really need to be tied to a tool that's tied to a system (like AFL) because you can quickly make a new fuzzer for a different environment
+Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}
 def print_hi(name)